JHawk0224/WebGPU-NPR/README.md

 Our pathtracer consists of multiple compute shader passes and a single WebGPU render pass.
 For each frame, we
 1. generate camera rays
 2. perform ray-scene intersection tests
-3. shade materials and stylize
+3. shade materials and compute updated ray direction and albedo for the next ray bounce
 4. repeat steps 2 and 3 until either no valid paths remain or maximum ray depth has been reached
 5. combine current frame's image with previous frames' accumulated result
 6. render latest combination as a render texture